 - Overall Rank Highest overall rank (Top 1%)

-- The teacher population of 71 teachers has declined by 7% over five school years.
+- The teacher population of 73 teachers has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2013)|

 |Grades Offered||Grades 6-8|